flapjack/flapjack-diner/README.md

 <a name="object_relationships_write_delete">&nbsp;</a>
 #### `delete_{resource}_link_{related}`

 Remove the link between the `resource` represented by the first argument, and the `related` resources represented by the rest of the arguments.
-If there is no link for a related resource, deletion is skipped.
-(FIXME check JSONAPI spec)
+If there is no link for a related resource, deletion is skipped for that linkage.

 ---